 Eugene Gore.
-Photo by Sher Stoneman.
-2002.
-To request permission of County the Gose's prior day chase a print, please contact the News & Observer.
+Photo by Sher Stoneman, 2002.
+To request permissionin dugethe Gose's wards archase a print, please contact the News & Observer.

 As a young boy I liked to go out on the boat more or less to eat and help out my granddaddy.
 He was a cook on a menhaden vessel.
 As long as I was young enough to stay in the kitchen, I liked it.
 But if a captain is short a man and a boy was The menhaden business was the only industry that they had here.
 During that time you go fishing or you go work on somebody's farm.
 Big muscles and strong backs, them are the kind of men they hired.
-Of course you couldn't go out there we Before I was a captain I was a mate.
+Of course you couldn't go out there w Before I was a captain I was a mate.
 The first time I got some experience as a mate was in 1950 or '51.
 The mate, he's in one of the purse boats that go catch the fish.
 You got a mate in one and a captain in one, half of the men in this one an We're talking about a mess of fish.
 If they show that color on the water like a great big red spot, and if it's got any kind of size, I tell you what, hold on.
 Shooo.
-You load those old wooden boats down with pogie and then fill the decks up and we I carried a crew from Morehead, some of them from Beaufort, but most of them from right here in Brunswick County.
+You load those old wooden boats down with pogie and then fill the decks up and w: I carried a crew from Morehead, some of them from Beaufort, but most of them from right here in Brunswick County.
 But when men would leave and go home 'cause they weren't making any money, then people come stand around the dock, Oh, I have seen some rough weather, but the only time I really worried about the crew is when the Dewey caught afire.
 She burnt with me in the Gulf of Mexico right off the Calcasieu River.
 It was in 1956.
-She had one of those old donkey engages.

-The boss man, he told me I done right.
+She had one of those old donkey eng The boss man, he told me I done right.
 He said, you didn't lose a man?
 I said, no sir.
 He said we can build another boat, but it takes 21 years to build a man.

 He's the guy who give me a chance to be a captain.
 You know, God works in mysterious ways, his wonders to perform.
 I don't care how bad a group you get in, there's somebody in there that sympathizes with black people.
-I know that from a black man in 1953, '54, that was a high position.
+I know that from e A black man as a captain in 1953, '54, that was a high position.
 A black man in charge of 20, 30 head of men.
 See, there's one thing the white man learned.
 He learned to look at money.
 He ain't going to get the Rotary Club people to do that Let me tell you a story about what it was like out there.
 In the fall of '58 it looked like we were going to have a bad season.
 Nobody hadn't had no fish that fall.
-The spotter plane would fly way up to the Chesapeake Bay and back and not see a
+The spotter plane would fly way up to the Chesapeake Bay and back and not see a One day I turned around there and all of them fast boats were way ahead of me.
+See, my old boat, The Simpson Brothers, was slower than a lot of the boats.